cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     renderingEngineUID: string;
 };

-// Warning: (ae-missing-release-tag) "AnnotationRenderedEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationRenderedEventType = Types_2.CustomEventType<AnnotationRenderedEventDetail>;

-// Warning: (ae-missing-release-tag) "Annotations" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Annotations = Array<Annotation>;

-// Warning: (ae-missing-release-tag) "AnnotationSelectionChangeEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type AnnotationSelectionChangeEventDetail = {
     added: Array<Annotation>;